 - 1. If the Chairman is not considered an independent director, the Board, on the proposal of the Nominations, Compensation and Corporate Governance Committee, shall appoint, with the abstention of the executive directors, a Coordinating Director from among the independent directors. - 2.
-The Coordinating Director shall have the following powers: (i) Regarding the functioning of the Board of Directors, and with the powers provided for in the Bylaws, to replace the Chairman or the Vice-Chairman or Vice-Chairmen, if any in case of temporary absence, temporary incapacity or the express delegation of the latter; (ii) request that the Chairman convene a meeting of the Board of Directors or include new items on the agenda of a meeting already convened; (iii) coordinate and assemble the non-executive directors, particularly the independent directors, and inform the Chairman about the matters discussed and the directors' concerns; (iv) participate in the evaluation of the Board under the terms established in Article 8 of these Regulations; (v) echo the concerns of the non-executive directors, particularly the independent directors, particularly the independent directors and shareholders to learn their points of view and form an opinion about their concerns regarding the corporate governance of the Company; (vii) coordinate the Chairman's succession plan; and (viii) the remaining powers established by law, the Bylaws or these Regulations.
+The Coordinating Director shall have the following powers: (i) Regarding the functioning of the Board of Directors, and with the powers provided for in the Bylaws, to replace the Chairman or the Vice-Chairman or Vice-Chairmen, if any in case of temporary absence, temporary incapacity or the express delegation of the latter; (ii) request that the Chairman convene a meeting of the Board of Directors or include new items on the agenda of a meeting already convened; (iii) coordinate and assemble the non-executive directors, particularly the independent directors, and inform the Chairman about the matters discussed and the directors' concerns; (iv) participate in the evaluation of the Board under the terms established in Article 8 of these Regulations; (v) echo the concerns of the non-executive directors, particularly the independent directors; (vi) maintain contacts with investors and shareholders to learn their points of view and form an opinion about their concerns regarding the corporate governance of the Company; (vii) coordinate the Chairman's succession plan; and (viii) the remaining powers established by law, the Bylaws or these Regulations. - 3.
+If a Vice Chairman has been appointed who is considered an independent director and the Chairman of the Board is not, the Vice Chairman shall assume the duties of the Coordinating Director, and if the latter has already been appointed, he shall be designated to the post of Vice Chairman, pursuant to the provisions in Article 13 of these Regulations.

 Article 15.
-Executive directors and Chief Executive Officers
+The Chief Executive Officer

-- 1. Without prejudice to the directors who have the category of executive directors under the law, the Board of Directors may appoint, with the favourable vote of two thirds of its members and at the proposal of the Nominations, Compensation and Corporate Governance Committee, one or more Chief Executives, giving the latter all or some of the powers of the Board that are not considered non-delegable powers under the law and the Bylaws. - 2.
-The executive directors and, where appropriate, the Chief Executives, shall have the following duties in the form determined by the Board of Directors: - (i) To lead the management and operation of the Group's business transactions and lead its senior management, within the scope of responsibilities they have been assigned and the scope of the business units whose management and direction have been assigned to them;

-- (ii) To supervise the ordinary management of the Group's businesses; - (iii) To inform the Board and the Delegated Committee about compliance with the targets set by the Board of Directors and, in general, about the progress of business;
+- 1. With the favourable vote of two-thirds of its members, and at the proposal of the Nominations, Compensation and Corporate Governance Committee, the Board of Directors shall appoint a Chief Executive Officer (CEO), giving the latter all of the powers of the Board that are not considered non-delegable powers under the law and the Bylaws. - 2.
+The CEO shall be considered the chief executive of the Company, shall have overall responsibility for its management and have the following duties: - (i) To lead the management and operation of the Group's business transactions and lead its senior management; - (ii) To supervisor the ordinary management of the Company; - (iii) To propose the qualification of senior management personnel, as well as their appointment, termination, remuneration and other conditions of their contractual relationship with the Company; - (iv) To inform the Board and the Delegated Committee about compliance with the targets set by the Board of Directors and, in general, about the progress of business; and